Diffuse large B-cell lymphoma (DLBCL) treatment and side effects

-Standard treatments for diffuse large B-cell lymphoma (DLBCL)
+Diffuse large B-cell lymphoma (DLBCL) treatment

 In this section we talk about the specific treatments used for DLBCL.

 You might also want to read our general information about how blood cancer treatment is planned and managing your treatment.
 We also have some important information on staying safe if you’ve got blood cancer, covering things like risk of infection and vaccinations.

 Treatment for DLBCL usually involves a combination of different treatment types.